breadboardengineer1234/QuickNet/docs/types.md

 QuickNet:setEnumItems(enums)
 ```

+## DateTime32 (4 bytes)
+A DateTime object serialized using the unix timestamp in seconds.

+## DateTime64 (8 bytes)
+A DateTime object serialized using the unix timestamp in miliseconds.

+## TweenInfo (6 bytes)
+A TweenInfo object.
+The Time and DelayTime are both serialized using FX16 (16 bit fixed point), meaning their minimum and maximum values are -327.68 and 327.67, respectively, and they have a precision of 2 decimal places.
+The RepeatCount is stored as a NumberI8, and the rest of the fields are bit packed into a single byte.

 ## Instance
 Any Roblox Instance which exists on both client and server.
 Since Instances cannot serialize into buffers, they are passed over the network directly.
 As a result, QuickNet does not usually have better performance than default RemoteEvents when sending Instances.
 The exception is under heavy load when QuickNet can take advantage of its call batching.